ceford/cefjdemos-data-jdm-help-en/articles/mail/mail-templates-options.md

 ## How to Access

 - Select **System → Mail Templates in the Templates panel** from the Administrator menu.
-Then ...
+Then...
-  - **Select** the Options button in the Toolbar.
+  - Select the **Options** button in the Toolbar.

 ## Screenshot